 7. A Website

 Okay, so I actually think having a website is a really good idea.
-You should get one eventually (especially if you want to run one of these magical online businesses).
-But, hey, you don’t technically need one when you start out, especially if you’re beginning life as a freelancer.
+You should get one eventually.
+But, hey, you don’t technically need one when you start out.
 Email and word of mouth are your friends.

 8. To Appeal to as Many People as Possible